A Place for Mom

 Embracing technology can significantly enrich the range of home-based activities for seniors with dementia, offering stimulating, engaging, and mentally nourishing experiences.
 Ultimately, these endeavors are meant to cultivate joy, stimulate memories, and nurture emotional tranquility within the familiar confines of home, making each moment meaningful for seniors with dementia.

-Here are some innovative ways technology can facilitate dementia activities and keep seniors with dementia engaged at home.
+Here are some innovative ways technology can facilitate engaging and fun activities for dementia activities at home.

 18. Discover nature and art through live cams.
 A wealth of global attractions, from zoos and nature preserves to museums, offer live internet streams.
 Whether your loved one has a fondness for animals or an appreciation for art, they can experience ever-changing visual stimulation without leaving the comfort of home.